hodsong/25_3/README.md

 A summary of the model you’re using and why you chose it.

-Based on learning outcome 'LO 1:optimise an existing code base' listed in 25-3 the model will be based on optimising the code in python notebook eda-fe-modeltraining-loan-dataset-rural-india.ipynb (AASHISH JAISWAL)
+Based on learning outcome 'LO 1:optimise an existing code base' listed in 25-3 the model will be based on optimising the code in python notebook eda-fe-modeltraining-loan-dataset-rural-india.ipynb (Aashish Jaiswal - This Notebook has been released under the Apache 2.0 open source license)

 Model Card : https://github.com/hodsong/25_3/blob/main/model_card.md